Ayush-Asutkar/LL1-Predictive-Parser/README.md

 <p>Check the Main.java file to understand the flow.
 Following are the steps:</p>

 1. Create empty output directory.
-2. Take in the grammar choice which needs to be run, currently there are two grammar choices 1 and 2.
+2. Take in the baseGrammar choice which needs to be run, currently there are two baseGrammar choices 1 and 2.
 3. Read the text from InputText.txt and feed it the lex program.
 4. Compile and run the flex program.
-5. Take the input grammar from "InputGrammar.txt".
+5. Take the input baseGrammar from "InputGrammar.txt".
-6. Print the input grammar to output file.
+6. Print the input baseGrammar to output file.
-7. Make the grammar as LL(1), apply algorithm for producing an equivalent left factored grammar and algorithm for removal of left recursion, and print the grammar to output file.
+7. Make the baseGrammar as LL(1), apply algorithm for producing an equivalent left factored baseGrammar and algorithm for removal of left recursion, and print the baseGrammar to output file.
 8. Compute the first and follow set, and print it to output file.
 9. Read the list of tokens from flex program output file.
-10. Create a parsing table for LL(1) grammar, and print it to output file.
+10. Create a parsing table for LL(1) baseGrammar, and print it to output file.
 11. Feed the tokens to parser, which parses using parsing table.
 12. Write the steps of parser to output file.
-13. Print if the input text is accepted by the grammar or not.
+13. Print if the input text is accepted by the baseGrammar or not.

 <p>For more details check the pdf: <a href="Question.pdf">"Question.pdf"</a></p>

 ## Future scope of this project
 1. As the above written steps can be done in parallel manner, we can find a dependency graph for the above steps, and apply threading.
-2. Currently, the program does not check if the grammar is LL(1) or not.
+2. Currently, the program does not check if the baseGrammar is LL(1) or not.
 (This can be done by checking if their exists more than one production rule in a cell of parsing table.)
 3. Also, the program does not check for error in lexical analysis explicitly.
 It will print error while parsing, but we can analyse the tokens and comment on lexical analysis.
 4. The lex program is now hardcoded explicitly, we can write a program which can create a "lex.l" for us, and then use it for lexical analysis.